Moors-Code/visium_OB_motherhood/README.md

 ## Data Availability

-All spatial transcriptomics (10x Visium) used for this study is publicly available on GEO under the accession token  [GSE224360][2].
+The spatial transcriptomics data (10x Visium) used for this study is publicly available on GEO under the accession token  [GSE224360][2].

 [2]:https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE224360